nickdnk/jet/README.md

 ## Dependencies

 To execute Jet SQL statements, **ANY** SQL driver that implements Go's standard `database/sql` interface can be used.
+There is also an experimental support for pgx/v5 interface on `pgx` branch.

 By default, the `Jet` generator executable uses the following SQL drivers to read database schema information:
 - `github.com/lib/pq` _(`PostgreSQL` and `CockroachDB` )_